All merchant accounts have a contract and a term; some merchant account contracts do not have an early termination fee.

-The saying "month-to-month contract" is typically used to refer to a contract that does not have a termination fee.
-The term of a contract (how long it is effective) is inconsequential if there is no penalty to cancel the agreement.
+The phrase”month-to-month contract” refers to a contract that does not have a termination fee.
+The term (length) of a contract is inconsequential if there is no penalty to cancel the agreement.

 All merchant account contracts will declare the length of the contract term in one of the following three ways.